 The Right Marketing Concept

-Before assigning any significant budgets to any specific marketing form it is important to get the marketing concept right by testing basic assumption of how potential clients can be reached, engaged and converted.
-A company may hold numerous products in the marketplace, spanning numerous and sometimes entirely unrelated industries.
+Before assigning a significant budgets to any specific marketing form it is important to get the marketing concept right by testing basic assumption of how potential clients can be reached, engaged and converted.
+A company may hold several products or services in the marketplace, spanning numerous and sometimes entirely unrelated industries.
 Accordingly, a concept is required in order to effectively manage such products.
 Evidently, a company needs to weigh up and ascertain how to utilize its finite resources.

-A company in the market economy strives by producing goods and services that persons are willing and able to buy.
+A company in the market economy strives by producing goods and/or services that persons are willing and able to buy – also referred to as ‘product market fit’.
 Consequently, ascertaining consumer demand is vital for a firm’s future viability and even existence as a going concern.
 Many companies today have a customer focus.
 This implies that the company focuses its activities and products on consumer demands.
 Generally, there are three ways of doing this: the customer-driven approach, the market change identification approach and the product innovation approach.

 In the consumer-driven approach, consumer wants are the drivers of all strategic marketing decisions.
 No strategy is pursued until it passes the test of consumer research.
 Every aspect of a market offering, including the nature of the product itself, is driven by the needs of potential consumers.
 The starting point is always the consumer.
 The rationale for this approach is that there is no reason to spend R&D funds developing products that people will not buy.
 History attests to many products that were commercial failures in spite of being technological breakthroughs.